ReviewTelevision

 Apple TV

 The titular character is a SecUnit, designed to provide security and protection for humans.
-He’s assigned to a group of researchers heading out to a hostile planet.
-What they don’t know is that he’s secretly broken his programming that prevents him from disobeying orders, and now he has free will, he prefers to spend his time watching bad TV shows, rather than helping the humans he despises.
+It’s assigned to a group of researchers heading out to a hostile planet.
+What they don’t know is that it has secretly broken its programming that prevents it from disobeying orders, and now, with free will, it prefers to spend its time watching bad TV shows rather than helping the humans it despises.

 The titular character isn’t very likable.
-He has little love for his human charges and considers them an inconvenience, and mainly sticks around because there’s not much else he can do, hiding the fact he’s broken his programming from them.
-Unfortunately that means he’s not very interesting, delivering long stretches of internal monologues that could be a lot more fun and snarky.
-He’s mostly awkward and uncomfortable around characters, which would make the decision to keep him behind his mask understandable, and work to good effect, like C-3PO, instead he removes it at every opportunity, meaning you’re watching a human face that doesn’t have emotion, rather than a blank mechanical one.
+It has little love for its human charges and considers them an inconvenience, sticking around mainly because there’s not much else it can do, all while hiding the fact it has broken its programming.
+Unfortunately, this means it’s not very interesting, delivering long stretches of internal monologues that could be a lot more fun and snarky.
+It’s mostly awkward and uncomfortable around other characters, which would make the decision to keep it behind its mask understandable and effective—like C-3PO.
+Instead, it removes the mask at every opportunity, leaving you watching a human face that doesn’t show emotion rather than a blank mechanical one.

 I get the feeling that the ending could be similar too.
-There are some hints that the corporation that controls this section of space could be shady and untrustworthy, and it ends with just enough of a cliffhanger to keep hope alive that things will get more interesting next week, because these first two episodes have done nothing to sell the show to me.
+There are some hints that the corporation controlling this section of space is shady and untrustworthy, and it ends with just enough of a cliffhanger to keep hope alive that things will get more interesting next week.
+But these first two episodes have done nothing to sell the show to me.

 Leave a Reply